 Here’s a brief guide on how to get started & get leads on this wonderful platform;

-1) Create A Pinterest Business Profile to Drive High Quality Leads from Pinterest
+1) Create A Pinterest Business Profile to Drive Leads From Pinterest

 Signing up for a business account with Pinterest is just as easy as signing up for a personal one.
 You can also convert your personal account to a business one just as easily.